Lex-DRL/AID-guide/Building_better_worlds.md

 Here's a (somewhat) full list of tips I've found so far.
 These tips don't require "hacking" the WI in any way.
 As with all other tips, I intend to extend this list with other hints as I find them.

 #### Mention the subject in entry
 When you mention a thing in `Keys` section, also mention it in the `Entry` itself.
-From now on, I'm gonna give examples in Mass Effect universe *(since that's the scenario I want to make and the one I've learned the subject for)*.
+From now on, I'm gonna give examples in Mass Effect universe *(since that's the scenario I want to make and the one I'm learning the subject for)*.
 <details>
 <summary>Example</summary>